junxit/us-congress-bills-113/derived/amendments.md

 ### 15 U.S.C. § 648

-> by striking “as provided in this section and” and inserting “as provided in this section,”; and
+> in clause (ii), by striking “as provided in this section and” and inserting “as provided in this section,”; and

 | | |
 |---|---|